 This map was imported from an e-mailed file, no trailer given.

-As illustrated, the Bolivian Spur connects with GTB at km marker 242 and runs North and then Northeast for 363 km to the Bolivia-Brazil border.
-From the border of Brazil, the Brazilian Spur then runs Northeast for 278 km to the Cuiabá I Power Plant.
+As illustrated, the Bolivian Spur connects with GTB and runs North and then Northeast to the Bolivia-Brazil border.
+From the border of Brazil, the Brazilian Spur then runs Northeast to the Cuiabá I Power Plant.

-Both The Bolivian Spur and the Brazilian Spur are currently under construction.
+The Bolivian Spur and the Brazilian Spur are each currently under construction.
 The Bolivian Spur is expected to be completed by June 2000, and the Brazilian Spur is expected to be completed by October 2000.
-All necessary Permits and governmental approvals for the transportation of gas have either been obtained or are expected to be obtained by mid-2000.
-Under the contracts of GasMat and TBS to deliver gas to the Power Plant, GasMat is to deliver gas by May 2000.
-In turn, the PPA between EPE and Furnas requires that the Power Plant switch from diesel to gas by May 2000.
-Construction on a [66] km segment of the Brazilian Spur has been delayed by an investigation conducted by the Federal and State Public Attorneys based on environmental issues presented by sinkholes encountered in the original proposed pipeline route. rerouting of the pipeline to avoid these areas has been agreed to and construction will recommence upon receipt of final governmental approvals.
+Permits and governmental approvals for the transportation of gas have either been obtained or are expected to be obtained by mid-2000.
+Under the contracts of GasMat and TBS to deliver gas to the Cuiabá I Power Plant, GasMat is to deliver gas by May 2000.
+In turn, the PPA between EPE and Furnas requires that the Cuiabá I Power Plant switch from diesel to gas by May 2000.
+Construction of a 60 km segment of the Brazilian Spur has been delayed by an investigation conducted by the Federal and State Public Attorneys based on environmental issues presented by sinkholes encountered in the original proposed pipeline route.
+Agreement has been reached on rerouting the pipeline, and construction will recommence upon receipt of final governmental approvals.

 Expansions

-ESA plans to expand Cuiabá I by constructing two additional combined cycle blocks of 480MW each (Cuiabá II and Cuiabá III), adjacent to the Cuiabá I Power Plant.
+ESA plans to expand the Cuiabá I Project by constructing two additional combined cycle blocks, each with 474 MW (Cuiabá II and Cuiabá III), adjacent to the Cuiabá I Power Plant.
 Each of Cuiabá II and Cuiabá III will take approximately 24 months to build.
-Cuiabá II is expected to begin commercial operations by the end of 2002.
-Cuiabá III is expected to begin commercial operations two years after the completion of both Cuiabá II and the incremental transmission capacity currently under consideration by Eletrobrás.
+Cuiabá II is expected to begin commercial operations by January 2003.
+Cuiabá III is expected to begin commercial operations two years after completion of Cuiabá II.
+This project depends on construction of incremental transmission capacity currently under consideration by Eletrobrás.

-ESA currently owns land immediately adjacent to Cuiabá I to be used for the development of Cuiabá II and Cuiabá III.
-This site is attractive due to its ability to take advantage of several key infrastructure improvements from Cuiabá I:
+ESA currently owns land immediately adjacent to the Cuiabá I Power Plant to be used for the development of Cuiabá II and Cuiabá III.
+This site is attractive due to its ability to take advantage of several key infrastructure improvements from the Cuiabá I Project:

 Transportation: The site has access to the principal highway in the state.
 This highway will greatly facilitate transportation of heavy equipment to and from the site during construction.